 |Cloud Spanner - Multi-Regional Instance||>= 99.999%|

 |Cloud Spanner - Regional Instance||>= 99.99%|

 If Google does not meet the SLO, and if Customer meets its obligations under this SLA, Customer will be eligible to receive the Financial Credits described below.
 This SLA states Customer's sole and exclusive remedy for any failure by Google to meet the SLO.
 Capitalized terms used in this SLA, but not defined in this SLA, have the meaning given to them in the Agreement.
 If the Agreement authorizes the resale or supply of Google Cloud Platform under a Google Cloud partner or reseller program, then all references to Customer in this SLA mean Partner or Reseller (as applicable), and any Financial Credit(s) will only apply for impacted Partner or Reseller order(s) under the Agreement.

 "Back-off Requirements" means, when an error occurs, the Customer Application is responsible for waiting for a period of time before retrying the request.
 This means that after the first error, there is a minimum back-off interval of 1 second and for each consecutive error, the back-off interval increases exponentially up to 32 seconds.

 "Covered Service" means Cloud Spanner.

-"Downtime" means, with respect to any Production-Grade Cloud Spanner Instance, more than a five percent Error Rate for the instance.
-Downtime is measured based on server side Error Rate.
+"Downtime" means, with respect to any Cloud Spanner instance, more than a five percent Error Rate for the instance.
+Downtime is measured based on server-side Error Rate.